 There are two mandatory graduation practices during graduation week.
 The first will be held in the gym at Kendrick; the second is held at the Columbus Civic Center.
 School dress-code attire is required -cell phones, food or drink will not be allowed to distract students at practice.
-Tickets for graduation will be released ONLY to the seniors during the Kendrick graduation practice.
-Extra tickets may be requested in writing to the Senior Sponsor.
-Parents may request extra tickets at the parent meetings or may request tickets through the front office.
-The number of tickets allotted to seniors will be determined in the spring and additional tickets are allowed to be requested but are limited.
-Attire for Graduation is the same as for Baccalaureate, the girls will wear a white dress (shorter than the gown);
+Tickets for graduation will be released ONLY to the seniors cleared for graduation through Mrs. Johnson-Fleming.
+Extra tickets will be made available only after all cleared seniors have received theirs.
+An announcement will be made with the date and time that parents can come to the school and pick up additional tickets, if they are available.
+Tickets will be distributed on a first come, first serve basis.
+The number of tickets allotted to seniors will be determined in the spring and additional tickets are allowed to be distributed but are limited.
+Attire for Graduation is the same as for

-black dress shoes (no toeless, tennis shoes, sandals or boots) and natural hose or no hose.
+Baccalaureate, the girls will wear a white dress (shorter than the gown); black dress shoes (no toeless, tennis shoes, sandals or boots) and natural hose or no hose.
 Boys will wear black slacks, white dress shirt, black tie, black dress shoes, black socks and a black belt.